Eshan133/bone_segmentation_naamii/README.md

 # Knee Segmentation Project

 This project processes knee CT scans to segment the femur and tibia, generate expanded and randomized masks, and identify the medial and lateral lowest points on the tibia surface for all masks.
-The code is organized into modular Python files for improved maintainability and reusability.
+The package includes custom exception handling and logging for robust error tracking and debugging.

+## Features

+- **Segmentation**: Segments tibia (label 2, red) and femur (label 1, green) from knee CT scans using Otsu thresholding, watershed, and 3D post-processing.
+- **Mask Variations**: Generates original, expanded (2mm and 4mm), and random (65% of 2mm, 40% of 4mm) segmentation masks.
+- **Tibia Lowest Point Analysis**: Identifies medial and lateral lowest points on the tibia in voxel and mm coordinates for all masks.
+- **Visualizations**: Produces coronal slice views, segmentation overlays, and tibia point plots, saved as PNG files.
+- **CSV Summary**: Exports tibia lowest points (voxel and mm coordinates) to a CSV file.
+- **Custom Exception Handling**: Uses `CustomException` to provide detailed error messages (file, line, message).
+- **Logging**: Logs operations, warnings, and errors to timestamped files in `logs/` for debugging.

 ## Folder Structure